splunk/observability-workshop/docs/otel/nginx.md

 ## 3. Run Locust load test

-Locust is available on port 8080 of the EC2 instance's IP address.
+Locust, an open source load generator, is available on port 8080 of the EC2 instance's IP address.
 Open a new tab in your web browser and go to `http://{==EC2-IP==}:8080/`, you will then be able to see the Locust running.

 ![Locust](../images/otel/nginx-locust.png)